 Situated on the hilltop of the historical Gwalior Fort, Gurudwara Data Bandi Chorr is a memorial of the great Sikh saint and proponent Guru Har Gobind Singh.
 It is associated with the imprisonment of Guru Har Gobind Singh Sahib in Gwalior Fort and his celebrated release.
 Gurudwara Data Bandi Chorr is a beautiful, calm, and peaceful place to visit in Gwalior city.

 6. Jai Vilas Palace

-Jai Vilas Palace also known as Jai Vilas Mahal, is a 19th-century beautiful palace in Gwalior city.
+Jai Vilas Palace also known as Jai Vilas Mahal is a 19th-century beautiful palace in Gwalior city.
 This luxurious property was established by the Maharaja of Gwalior, Shrimant Jayajirao Scindia in the year 1874.
-The Palace is a fine example of European architecture, it is a combination of architectural styles, the first storey is Tuscan, the second Italian-Doric, and the third Corinthian.
-Jai Vilas Palace is the most famous tourist attraction of Gwalior city.
+The Palace is a fine example of European architecture, it is a combination of architectural styles, the first storey of the palace is Tuscan, the second Italian-Doric, and the third Corinthian.
+Jai Vilas Palace is the most famous tourist attraction in Gwalior city.

 Must Read: How to Reach Jai Vilas Palace Gwalior